captionpoint/captionpoint-plays/!archives/PASSION.md

 ## COLONEL:
-She’s been given to reading military handbooks.
-I have no doubt she will welcome anything in print!
+Captain, she has given to reading military handbooks.
+I have no doubt she would welcome anything in print!

 ---